 The Sexual Health Circus (2019-ongoing)

-The Sexual Health Circus began as an idea in Jess Herman’s head and is now bringing engaging Sex Ed to schools in the UK.
+The Sexual Health Circus began as an idea in Jess Herman’s head and is now bringing engaging sex and relationship education to schools in the UK.
 I mentored Jess (a circus performer and sexual health educator) through several funding applications, two pilot versions of the show, and the production management involved in such an endeavour.
 The process has culminated in me directing an hour-long production combining circus skills and RSE that successfully deals with icky subjects such as porn, sexting and self-pleasure.
 Plus, in Covid times we created a video-version of the show that doubles up as 5 x lesson plans for teachers to deliver.

 You can see the trailer here.

 The Lion, The Witch, & The Wardrobe (2017/18 & 2019 & 2021/22):